-Dinara has an educational background in gender studies from the Central European University in Budapest, Hungary.
-In her Master thesis, Dinara studied digital moral activism and anti- LGBT activism in Russian-speaking media.
+Dinara has an educational background in sociology and gender studies from the Central European University in Budapest, Hungary, Bielefeld University, Germany, and St. Petersburg State University, Russia.
+In her Master's thesis, Dinara studied digital moral activism and anti-LGBT activism in Russian-speaking media.

 While researching at SKOK, Dinara is a member of the research group Fundamental Questions in Gender Research.
-This is an interdisiplinary group with members from across faculties.
+This is an interdisciplinary group with members from across faculties.
+Dinara also actively engages with Russian studies at UiB and is a member of the research group there

 Spring 2017 KVIK 206 (Master level) Gender and Sexuality in a Global Context